 For more information on the types of compliance events that are possible on the Twitter platform, reference our article, Honoring User Intent on Twitter.

 Any developer or company consuming Twitter data via an API holds an obligation to use all reasonable efforts to honor changes to user content.
 This obligation extends to user events such as deletions, modifications, and changes to sharing options (e.g., content becoming protected or withheld).
+This also includes when users edit their Tweets.
 Please reference the specific language in the Developer Policy and/or your Twitter Data Agreement to understand how this obligation affects your use of Twitter data.